 docker logs --tail 1000 -f matterbridge

-If you want to prevent the docker logs to grow too much, you can configure Docker's logging options globally.
+If you want to prevent Docker logs from growing too much, you can configure Docker's logging options globally.

 Warning: This will restart Docker and affect all running containers.